VasilHT/VasilHT/README.md

 Front-End Developer with a passion for learning and utilizing new technologies.

-I am always eager to take on challenging projects and continuously improve my skills and knowledge.
+Always eager to take on challenging projects and continuously improve my skills and knowledge.

-Additionally, I have a keen interest in web3 and blockchain technology and its potential applications in the future.

 * ✉️  You can contact me at [vasil.htosev@gmail.com](mailto:vasil.htosev@gmail.com)